This article was published in Australian Dictionary of Biography, Supplementary Volume, (MUP), 2005

 Captain F. C. Irwin, commanding a detachment of the 63rd Regiment at the Swan River Colony, invited Mokare to visit Perth as his guest, but on the eve of his departure Lieutenant-Governor Stirling spoke against it.
 Mokare agreed to accompany Barker to Sydney in March 1831.
 As the garrison made ready to leave, however, Mokare withdrew to the bush.

 In the early letters of Alexander Collie, the resident magistrate, Nakina and Mokare were named as his house guests, and the latter as interpreter and guide during an expedition to the Porongorups in April 1831.
 The brothers were Collie's informants for an essay on the Aborigines of King George Sound published in the Perth Gazette in July-August 1834.
 The article described the illness of Mokare and his death on 26 June 1831.
 The Aborigines and Europeans had assembled at Collie's house and walked to a site selected by Nakina where the Europeans dug a grave to Nakina's specifications.
 Mokare was laid to rest; his cloak and personal artefacts adorned the grave as those assembled cried and wailed.
 A short time later, the Aborigines left the settlement for a period of mourning.
 When Collie was dying in 1835, he asked to be buried alongside Mokare.
 The graves were disturbed during construction of Albany Town Hall in the twentieth century and some remains, presumed to be Collie's, were interred in the pioneers' cemetery, Albany.
-A memorial on Mount Barker commemorates his 1831 expedition and Mokare's role in it.
+What happened to Mokare’s remains after the exhumation is unclear, but there is no evidence to suggest that they were treated with the respect afforded those of Collie.
+A memorial on Mount Barker commemorates Collie's 1831 expedition and Mokare's role in it.

 This article was first published in hardcopy in Australian Dictionary of Biography, Supplementary Volume, (MUP), 2005